MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 0. Under **Groups**, choose one of the following:
    * To add users who require read-only access to the project, choose **Readers**.
-   * To add users who ontribute fully to this project or who have been granted stakeholder access, choose **Contributors**.
+   * To add users who contribute fully to this project or who have been granted stakeholder access, choose **Contributors**.
    * For users who eed to administrate the project, choose **Project Administrators**.
 To learn more, see  [Set permissions at the project-level or project collection-level](set-project-collection-level-permissions.md).

 0. Next, choose the **Members** tab.